 If you have any suggestions for future blogs please do let me know.
 You can email me at email@example.com and you can visit www.lincsconnect.co.uk/blogs to see more blogs

 Sponsored by Mandarin Therapies.
 Bespoke complementary therapies from the comfort of your own home.

-There have been some lovely stories emerging about the organisations that have sprung up recently who’re providing food for those in need during the Covid-19 pandemic but we mustn’t forget the organisations that have been providing food and support for the homeless and vulnerable all year round.
+This Food Glorious Food by LincsConnect blog was published during the Covid19 lockdown of 2020.
+There have been some lovely stories emerging about the organisations that have sprung up recently who’re providing food for those in need during the Covid-19 pandemic.
+We mustn’t forget the organisations that have been providing food and support for the homeless and vulnerable all year round though.
 I can think of several and during this lockdown period I have had time to contemplate and decide what I value and what I am truly grateful for.
 As I look around and see more and more people doing wonderful things for the community I realise that I could and should (and will) be doing more.

 Grimsby Food Kitchen – The GFK provide so much more than just Sunday lunch.
 The smiles and kind eyes say so much more… Click on the picture for a link to the Facebook page

 Food Glorious Food By LincsConnect – Generous Donations

 Sometimes, when you’re faced with the worry of having to move premises the answer is right on your doorstep.
 A very generous donation by Pete and Tricia saw the GFK move into new premises rent free for as long as they need it.
 A donation of £4000 from the Lincolnshire Community Foundation @LincolnshireCF and generous donations from the Rotary International, Humberston Lions and many others help the GFK to continue.
 Donations from the general public plus outstanding support from the local press who regularly contribute on their twitter feed @GrimsbyLive and through their website GrimsbyTelegraph.co.uk help to make it all work.